axelerant/testimonials-widget/readme.txt

 = Premium Features =
 Please [donate](http://typo3vagabond.com/about-typo3-vagabond/donate/) for access to the premium level code.

-* Caching of testimonials queries and content to decrease server load time improve page loading speed
+* Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second

 = Shortcode and Widget Options =
 * Category filter - Comma separated category slug-names